SME Solutions

 Conclusion: Building a Solid Bookkeeping Foundation

-Effective bookkeeping is the backbone of a successful small business in the UAE.
-While the regulatory requirements—from VAT compliance to corporate tax—can seem daunting, the right approach makes it manageable.
+Effective bookkeeping is the backbone of a successful UAE small business in 2026.
+VAT and Corporate Tax rules are firm; the right tools make compliance manageable.

-- ✅ Maintain records for 5+ years as required by FTA
+• ✅ Maintain FTA records for 5+ years

-- ✅ Plan for quarterly VAT returns and annual audits
+• ✅ Plan quarterly VAT returns and annual audits